Bowls in a Feragile World

 Debra’s paintings and three-dimensional works aim to be beautiful but thought-provoking and draw into sharp focus how manmade pollution on a global scale is threatening the world’s eco system.

 Norwich Cathedral Hostry will present new work by The Arborealists and guests on the broad-brush theme of trees and the sacred.
 It will aim to articulate the profound, spiritual essence of sacred ideas and sites through the significance and emotive power of trees.

-Steve Baker - Matilda Bevan - Carolyn Blake - James Coleman - Gary Cook - Jane Courquin - Frank Creber - Graham Crowley - Mike Dodd - Ferha Farooqui - Alex Faulkner - Richard Gilbert - Deborah Goatley Birch - Elizabeth Hannaford - Michael Johnson - Ursula Leach - Charles McCarthy - Flora McLachlan - Ange Mullen Bryan - Melanie Rose - Angela Rumble - Frances Ryan - Melissa Scott Miller - Colin Self - Gigi Sudbury - Peter Ursem
+Steve Baker - Matilda Bevan - Carolyn Blake - James Colman - Gary Cook - Jane Courquin - Frank Creber - Graham Crowley - Mike Dodd - Ferha Farooqui - Alex Faulkner - Richard Gilbert - Deborah Goatley Birch - Elizabeth Hannaford - Michael Johnson - Ursula Leach - Charles McCarthy - Flora McLachlan - Ange Mullen Bryan - Melanie Rose - Angela Rumble - Frances Ryan - Melissa Scott Miller - Colin Self - Gigi Sudbury - Peter Ursem